apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

     :::

-### Define the External component referencing mapping relation
+### Define the external component referencing mapping relation

 Based on the above example, when creating a Pulsar cluster, the zookeeper mapping can be divided into two types: